THE BUSHWICK WHEELMEN CLUBHOUSES (1894)

 When the cycling rage began in the early 1890s, Bushwick’s “wheel” enthusiasts joined together under the moniker, the Bushwick Wheelmen.
 It would not be long before, as with other clubs of the era, that the Wheelmen would find a club house of its own.

-In 1894, the the club purchased its first Brooklyn clubhouse, No. 841 Lexington Avenue, in today’s Bedford-Stuyvesant section.
+In 1894, the the club purchased its first Brooklyn clubhouse, No. 841 Lexington Avenue (which still survives), in today’s Bedford-Stuyvesant section.

 The Standard Union, Sat., 26 May 1894.